 I think because the whole idea of virtual assistance is still very much ‘out of reach’ in many people’s minds.

-None of my neighbors have ever asked me what I do, and they don’t make any effort to talk to me, even when I compliment their gardens or ask how their day is.
+None of my neighbours have ever asked me what I do, and they don’t make any effort to talk to me, even when I compliment their gardens or ask how their day is.
 But they will go out of their way to stop and chat with my husband (who they see leave and come back from work each day).

 I know there are many people who love going to work and being in a busy office environment, but I also know there are even more people who would love to get out of that repetitive environment.